pelednoam/mmvt/README.md

 - Noam Peled (npeled@mgh.harvard.edu)

 ## Acknowledgments
-This tool is being developed as part of the [Transform DBS project](https://transformdbs.partners.org/).
-It's sponsored by:
-- The U.S. Army Research Office and Defense Advanced Research Projects Agency under Cooperative Agreement Number W911NF-14-2-0045.
+This research was partially funded by the Defense Advanced Research Projects Agency (DARPA) under Cooperative Agreement Number W911NF-14-2-0045 issued by ARO contracting office in support of [DARPA's SUBNETS Program](https://transformdbs.partners.org/).
+The views, opinions, and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S.
-- The NCRR (S10RR014978) and NIH (S10RR031599,R01-NS069696, 5R01-NS060918, U01MH093765)
+Government.
+This research was also funded by the NCRR (S10RR014978) and NIH (S10RR031599,R01-NS069696, 5R01-NS060918, U01MH093765).

 ## Suggested Citation
 O.Felsenstein and N. Peled et al. (2017).
 MMVT - Multi-Modality Visualization Tool.
 GitHub Repository. https://github.com/pelednoam/mmvt DOI:10.5281/zenodo.438343